Shir0kamii/pyhooks/README.rst

             self.version += 1

-The decorator directive indicate to you class that `increment_version` should be run before the `save` method.
+The decorator directive indicates to your class that `increment_version` should be run before the `save` method that is passed to the decorator as argument.

 ========